 Glenn regularly represents public and private entities nationally on complex energy finance issues and electric and gas competitive procurement and contracting issues; represents renewable energy developers and end-users in solar, wind and biomass projects; and regularly appears in utility regulatory matters before the Public Utilities Commission of Ohio.
 He has served as outside general counsel and local Ohio counsel for oil and gas and other energy companies and represents them in acquisitions, dispositions, joint ventures, partnerships and other business transactions.
 He also represents municipalities, public agencies, public and private landowners, large landowner groups, and others on oil and gas leasing, municipal utility, electricity, gas, steam and chilled water, sewer and renewable energy issues.

-- Adjunct Professor, Cleveland-Marshall College of Law, Oil and Gas Law
+- Adjunct Professor, Oil and Gas Law, Cleveland-Marshall College of Law

 - Member, Board of Trustees, Eliza Jennings Network, Cleveland, Ohio

 - Member, Board of Trustees and former Vice President, HELP Foundation, Inc., Cleveland, Ohio

 - Former President, Shaker Heights Public Library Board of Trustees